instant-widgets-editor/instant-widgets-editor.github.io/README.md

 Is available at [https://iw-manager.github.io/](https://iw-manager.github.io/)

+## Regulatory/Legal requirements

+1. Content of Instant Widgets will be within local product, regulatory & legal responsibility
+1. For every widget local product team will get local privacy & legal approval
+1. From central perspective, promoting regulatory features (e.g. WebSafe) or Providing information (e.g. Corona updates) should generally be OK
+1. Promotional messaging should be pre-approved by local privacy/regulatory officer
+1. Any mandatory regulatory/privacy messaging should not be replaced by other messages
+1. Currently there is no opt-in/out possibility provided for this feature.

 ## Login

 To login successfully you have to use your Github login and Personal Access Token (PAT)